dvcrn/unisync/README.md

-# UniConfig
+# unisync

 Mackup inspired tool to sync application settings, powered by unison

 ## What it is

-UniConfig helps you keep your application settings (plists, config folders, licenses) synchronized across machines.
+unisync helps you keep your application settings (plists, config folders, licenses) synchronized across machines.
 It does this by using `unison` to diff files, then copies them into a synced folder of your choice

 ## How is this different from mackup?

-UniConfig does not use symlinks like mackup.
-So instead of symlinking things into Dropbox/iCloud, UniConfig uses `unison` for diffing and copies the actual files.
+unisync does not use symlinks like mackup.
+So instead of symlinking things into Dropbox/iCloud, unisync uses `unison` for diffing and copies the actual files.

 ### Why?